 Change Wallpapers Fast with Windows File Explorer

-If you don’t want to go and look for your display settings within the control panel, thankfully there is a quick way to set your wallpapers.
+If you don’t want to go and look for your display settings within the control panel, thankfully there is a quick way to set different wallpapers on dual monitors on Windows 10.
 This method also seems more convenient when trying to browse through many images instead of having to scroll in the little browse box from the display settings.

 Using the Windows File Explorer to set backgrounds for multiple monitors is extremely simple.
 The first thing you need to do is navigate to the folder where your wallpaper images are located.